CSCfi/NOCOS/usecases/landfastice/README.md

 <!-- - [utils/domains???.py](utils/domains???.py) – Set up of plotting domains -->
 - [plot_external_fasticedata.py](plot_external_fasticedata.py) – Script for plotting other landfastice datasets (e.g. used for comparison)

+### Python requirements

+The code provided in this usecase does not require any additional Python packages.
+It is sufficient to install the packages listed in Polytope's [environment.yml](../../lib/polytope-examples/environment.yml) file.

 ---